datacamp/authoring/docs/courses/guidelines/content.md

 Shorter courses are more digestible and have higher completion rates.
 We aim for courses to be completable within 4 hours.
 The following guidelines are in place to ensure that courses enable learners to apply their learning as quickly as possible.

-- A course should should consist of 4 chapters.
+- A course should consist of 4 chapters.
 - A chapter should consist of 3-4 lessons.
 - A course should consist of 44 - 60 exercises.